othermedia/js-handbook/functional-programming.md

 };
 {% endhighlight %}

-The name 'lambda' comes from the [lambda calculus][lc], where the Greek letter λ denotes a function.
+The term 'lambda' comes from the [lambda calculus][lc], where the Greek letter λ denotes a function.
 Lambdas are useful for ad-hoc function definitions, where a function is not going to be reused, but they are most important--both in JavaScript development generally, and in functional programming